 This post may contain affiliate links.
 Read our disclosure policy.

-coffee cake muffin ingredients
+coffee cake muffin ingredients on a countertop

-• Baking powder, baking soda and salt
+• Baking powder, baking soda: to activate the batter and help them rise.

-• Eggs: room temperature eggs are best because they mix into the batter easier.
+• Eggs: room temperature eggs are best.

-• Vanilla extract
+• Vanilla extract and salt: for flavor.

 How to Make Coffee Cake Muffins